 Although it may feel like having a drink or two before bed is a good way to help yourself fall asleep, it actually decreases the quality of your sleep measurably.
-Those REM cycles that help consolidate learning and memory are adversely affected by the consumption of alcohol – and the more you drink, the more off-kilter they become.
-If you rely on alcohol to fall asleep, you increase your chances of experiencing:
+Those REM cycles that help consolidate learning and memory can change due to alcohol consumption in certain amounts.
+Alcohol also interferes with melatonin production, which can mess with your circadian rhythm — your body’s internal clock.

 You know that what you eat has a profound effect on your health in general.
-Did you know that when you eat can also make a marked difference in your sleep quality?
-It takes your stomach about three hours to empty itself after a meal, and you should wait at least that long before going to bed after eating.
-If you don’t, you can actually end up gaining weight and heighten your risk of developing acid reflux disease.
+Did you know that when you eat can also make a notable difference in your sleep quality?
+It takes your stomach about two to four hours to empty itself after a meal, and you should wait at least that long before going to bed after eating.
+If you do. not, you can actually end up gaining weight and heighten your risk of developing acid reflux disease.

-Eating a full meal before bed also slows your digestion, and takes up energy that could be better spent resting and rejuvenating your body.
-If you’re looking to have a snack before you sleep, make sure it’s a small portion size and low in fat and fiber, since those food groups take longer to digest.
+Eating a full meal before bed also slows your digestion and takes up energy that could be better spent resting and rejuvenating your body.
+If you are looking to have a snack before you sleep, make sure it is a small portion size and low in fat and fiber, since those food groups take longer to digest.

-If you’ve ever had a tough time getting up in the morning, you probably know how well socializing with friends and fellow students can get you up and energized.
-That’s exactly the reason you should keep socialization to a minimum in the hour or two before bedtime, even though it’s easier said than done.
-Socialization with more than one person — say, at a party — gets your brain firing on all cylinders, and that’s not what you want before you head to bed.
+If you have ever had a tough time getting up in the morning, you probably know how well socializing with friends and fellow students can get you up and energized.
+That is exactly the reason you should keep social interactions to a minimum in the hour or two before bedtime, even though it is easier said than done.
+Socializing with more than one person — say, at a party — gets your brain firing on all cylinders, and that is not what you want before you head to bed.

 If possible, place a cushion of at least half an hour between the end of your social engagements and bedtime.
 That will allow you some time to process your interactions and any emotional fluctuations you may have had without interfering with your ability to fall asleep in a timely manner.

-Even people who aren’t sure how to be successful in college probably know one thing: Cramming is never good.
-While it’s certainly an inevitable fact of university life, the bottom line is that the fewer times you cram for a test, the better.
-Procrastination is something that happens to the best of us, but if you’re looking to actually learn material, spaced learning is more effective than cramming for a full 90 percent of the student population.
+Even people who are not sure how to be successful in college probably know one thing — cramming is never good.
+While some see it as an inevitable part of university life, the bottom line is that the fewer times you cram for a test, the better.
+Procrastination is something that happens to the best of us, but if you are looking to actually learn the material, spaced learning is more effective than cramming.

-College is complicated, but luckily, spending a little time changing what you do and don’t do before bed can make a real difference.
-Like anything else in life, it takes motivation and a bit of willpower, but if you can do even one thing to improve your sleep quality, you’re making the kind of changes that are the key to being successful in college.
+College is complicated, but luckily, spending a little time changing what you do and do not do before bed can make a real difference.
+Like anything else in life, it takes motivation and a bit of willpower, but if you can do even one thing to improve your sleep quality, you are making the kind of changes that are the key to being successful in college.